What is Magnetic Resonance Imaging (MRI)?

 - MRI enables the detection of abnormalities that might be obscured by bone with other imaging methods.

-When you can expect the Result?
+When can you expect the Result?